Selwyn Goldsmith Award

 Selwyn’s widow, Becky Goldsmith said “having become hemiplegic after polio, Selwyn’s total lack of self-pity, a characteristic that was to endure until his death, meant that he simply adapted to his new circumstances and got on with living.
 His positive and optimistic approach meant that he maximised the possible and philosophically accepted what was not possible.
 During his life he experienced severe ambulant and wheelchair-using disability, which lent impartiality towards either set of needs in his design considerations, thus underlining his universality in interpretation of needs.
 His work was objective and therefore broad in application and ethos of provision for all but the most extremely limited.
 He would be thrilled by the Award and would hope that it be won on the basis of truly universal application.
 To quote him, ‘even little boys in loos have their needs’.”

-Malcolm Hankey, Civic Trust Awards Managing Director said “Universal design will continue to be a fundamental component of the Civic Trust Awards, however, the Selwyn Goldsmith Award will identify, reward and promote exemplars specific to universal design.
+Malcolm Hankey, Civic Trust Awards Managing Director said “Universal design will continue to be a fundamental component of the Civic Trust Awards and the Selwyn Goldsmith Awards will identify, reward and promote exemplars specific to universal design.
 It is an honour for us to be able to deliver this scheme as a tribute to Mr Goldsmith, I’m sure it will be very popular and highly contested.”